A Lower-bound for Variable-length Source Coding in Linear-Quadratic-Gaussian Control with Shared Randomness: Introduction

 \subsection{Our contributions}

-In summary, the contributions of this letter are: \begin{enumerate} \item we define two different prefix-free constraints that can be imposed on the feedback packets.
+In summary, the contributions of this letter are: \begin{enumerate} \item we define two different prefix constraints that can be imposed on the feedback packets.
 In prior work, these constraints have been used somewhat ambiguously.
 Namely, we define a strict as well as a relaxed constraint and show that they are subject to the same lower bound.
-We highlight the operational significance of these constraints in control systems. \item in the case where the encoder and decoder share randomness, we derive a directed information data processing inequality directly from the factorization of the joint distribution of the system variables.
-This inequality proves that for two extremal notions of what it means to be ``prefix-free", the directed information lower bound from \cite{tanakaISIT} holds even when the encoder and decoder share randomness.
+We highlight the operational significance of these constraints in control systems. \item when the encoder and decoder share randomness, we derive a DI data processing inequality directly from the factorization of the joint distribution of the system variables.
+This inequality proves that for two extremal notions of what it means to be ``prefix-free", the DI lower bound from \cite{tanakaISIT} holds even when the encoder and decoder share randomness.
 Following from \cite{kostinaTradeoff} and \cite{verduVariableLength}, we generalize the bound to codecs without prefix constraints. \end{enumerate} The lower bounds lead to a rate distortion formulation, which, following from \cite{SDP_DI}, can be written as an SDP.